NateDhaliwal/natedhaliwal.github.io/blog/_posts/2025-03-01-HTML-isn't-a-programming-language-or-is-it.md

 People argue that HTML has a syntax, which makes it a programming language.
 Arguably, yes, but would you consider a bunch of arrow brackets and letters *syntax*?
 Yes, it's unique, but it doesn't convey a "feel" of a programming language.
 To me, it's more like just tags.
 Not actual code, just tags.

+What about printing?
+You could say that every tag is essentially a print statement, displaying text.
+In that case, strings are typically defined by quotes, either single or double [^1].
+HTML has none of that.
+Quotes are shown.
+Typing plain text would normally give you an error in other languages, whereas it's just shown as-is in HTML.

 Let's take a look at one more part.
-Indentation.
+Indentation and whitespace.
 Most languages are quite picky about indentation and random whitespace.
 ESLint was catching errors in my code because of *trailing whitespace*.
 Prettier was making a big fuss of all of this.
 Python scolds you for not being indented, or for inconsistent indentation.
 But what about HTML?
 Indent 10 tabs and it won't matter.
 3 spaces and it makes no difference (except that your code would look plain ugly).
 I don't think this makes it a language.
-Though, it's debatable 🤷.
+Though, it's debatable 🤷‍♂️.

 ## Conclusion
-No, no, and a thousand times no. HTML is **not** a language.
+My opinion?
+HTML is **not** a language.
 Look at the evidence!
 Weird syntax, no loops, not ifs, no variables!
 It only "prints" stuff.
 I would not consider it a programming language, and the language's name says 'Markup Language' not 'Programming language'.

+[^1]: Except Ruby, which has some exceptions like using `%w` or hashes, to some degree.